JuliaLang/www.julialang.org/soc/projects/science.md

 ## Quantum Computation: Funny Tensor Networks

-A Tensor network is a constraction of tensors, it has wide applications in both physics and machine learning fields, it can represent a quantum wave function, a probablistic model and even a quantum circuit simulation.
+A Tensor network is a contraction of tensors, it has wide applications in both physics and machine learning fields, it can represent a quantum wave function, a probabilistic model and even a quantum circuit simulation.
 Now we are going to borrow state of the art technics from both fields to build our new **Julia** tensor network package with **automatic differentiation** and **GPU support**!

-**Recommended Skills:** Basic knowledges about Julia language and linear algebra is required.
+**Recommended Skills:** Basic knowledge about Julia language and linear algebra is required.
 Students who has experience with tensor networks are preferred.

 **Expected Results:** A high performance Julia tensor network package with GPU and autodiff support.